Natural Resources

 Community 1.1

-This phase is dominated by oaks and hickories in the overstory currently, but mid-story composition is shifting toward more shade and moisture-loving species.
+This phase is dominated by oaks and hickories in the overstory, but mid-story composition is shifting toward more shade and moisture-loving species.
 The understory is relatively rich in herbaceous diversity (including vines) but tree regeneration overwhelmingly favors the shade-tolerant species.
-For this phase to regenerate back to oak, numerous complex and site-specific factors may be necessary.
-These include acorn production, seedling establishment, advanced regeneration from seedlings, and timely release (Brose et al., 2013).
-Several types of management can be employed to this end including prescribed fire, mechanical and chemical competition control, site preparation, and planting.
-However, depending on the stand and its history, management for oak/hickory is typically intensive and often requires multiple treatments over time (~10 - 25 years), (Loftis, 2004).
+Oak regeneration is difficult and often requires management.
+Decisions should be made on-site, based on existing conditions.
+These conditions include acorn production, seedling establishment, and the amount of advanced regeneration from seedlings (Brose et al., 2013).
+Several types of management can be employed, including prescribed fire, mechanical and chemical competition control, site preparation, and planting.
+However, depending on the stand and its history, management for oak/hickory is typically intensive and often requires multiple treatments over time ( approximately 10-25 years), (Loftis, 2004).
 Without intensive management, in most cases, stands will naturally succeed to a more mesophytic forest type dominated by shade tolerant species (the maples and American beech).
 Dendroecology studies in nearby, very similar old-growth forest stands indicate that oak species have dominated stands for the past 300 years.
-They speculate that the recent proliferation of maples in the understory will inhibit regeneration of oak and pine under the current disturbance regime (Hart et al., 2012).
+They speculate that the recent proliferation of maples in the understory will inhibit the regeneration of oak and pine under the current disturbance regime (Hart et al., 2012a).
 Oak and hickory can regenerate in canopy gaps formed by uprooted trees, but only on very dry sites, indicating that gap-phase dynamics will favor maple overall (Hart and Kupfer, 2011).

 Forest overstory.
 The overstory of this community is dominated by hardwood species, most commonly white oak, black oak, the red oaks and yellow poplar but overall species composition is high.